'I enjoy teaching kids': Westfield baseball coach on 22 years at helm

 According to Bunnell, who also teaches social studies at Westfield, the upcoming season could prove to be one of the more competitive in an already-tough Hoosier Crossroads Conference.

-Bunnell said the team will look to seniors Ty Anderson, Brayden HIbler, Matt Drozlek Jr. and Preston Tamm as well as juniors Drew Law and Ethan Colling to provide the Shamrocks with production this season.
+Bunnell said the team will look to seniors Ty Anderson, Brayden Hibler and Preston Tamm as well as juniors Matt Drozlek, Drew Law and Ethan Colling to provide the Shamrocks with production this season.

 “We’ve been fortunate to get outside four times already, so that’s been a great thing for our guys.
 Anytime we can get outside in January and February it is a boost to morale as the grind of the winter indoor offseason can get tough at times.
 Our guys have enjoyed getting outside the last few weeks.”